-Wow.
-Eclampsia is a quite a scary name given to a relatively common condition.
-But at the end of the day, every medical condition out there has a beginning, a middle and an end.
-And since medicine is so advanced these days, we on this website believe that if you are aware of what kind of medical condition you are dealing with and you reach out to the best consultants, you will be able to achieve good health and good results.
-At the same time, it is worthwhile remembering that most cases of eclampsia result end without any significant complications.
+Wow!
+Eclampsia is quite a scary name given to a relatively common condition.
+But at the end of the day, every medical condition out there has a beginning, a middle, and an end.
+Since medicine is so advanced these days, we on this website believe that if you are aware of what kind of medical condition you are dealing with, and you seek guidance from the best consultants, you will be able to achieve good health and results.
+At the same time, it is important to remember that most cases of Eclampsia resolve without any significant complications.

-An outdated medical term for preeclampsia is ‘toxemia’ of pregnancy, from the word ‘toxic’.
-Toxemia is still used in slang terminology in gynecology.
+An outdated medical term for preeclampsia is ‘Toxemia’ of pregnancy, derived from the word ‘toxic’.
+Toxemia is still used as slang terminology in gynaecology.
 The idea is that the pregnancy ‘poisons’ the body.

-The word eclampsia is from the Greek term for lightning, and it is used to describe the seizure that occurs as a result of uncontrolled high blood pressure (obviously our goal is to keep it controlled).
-Preeclampsia is anything (or the condition) that occurs prior to the seizure.
+The word eclampsia comes from the Greek term for lightning, and it is used to describe the seizure that occurs as a result of uncontrolled high blood pressure (obviously our goal is to keep it controlled).
+Preeclampsia is the condition that occurs prior to the seizure.

 What happens when a woman has preeclampsia?

-Preeclampsia is a condition specific to pregnancy, originating in the placenta, and we actually know very little about it.
-It is the primary research topic in many studies and there are lots of assumptions about what causes it but nobody really knows the real cause.
+Preeclampsia is a condition specific to pregnancy, originating in the placenta, and unfortunately, we know very little about it.
+It is a primary research topic in many studies, and there are numerous assumptions about what causes it.
+However, the exact cause remains unknown.

 The condition can present in several different ways:

-Sometimes the condition affects the mother and has no effect on the fetus.
-And other times it is the exact opposite; the fetus is greatly affected by it, does not grow well, and will need to be delivered early, while the mother is completely unaffected.
+Sometimes, it affects the mother and has no effect on the fetus.
+Other times, it is the exact opposite; the fetus is greatly affected by it (the fetus’ growth is hindered), and it will need to be delivered early, while the mother is completely unaffected.

-At times, the condition presents very early in the pregnancy, and it is quite severe while other times it only presents towards the end of the pregnancy, and progresses very slowly.
+There are cases where the condition presents very early in the pregnancy, and it is quite severe.
+There are also other cases where it only presents towards the end of the pregnancy, and progresses very slowly.

 How common is preeclampsia and who is at greater risk for developing the condition?